 Earning a web developer associate degree can prepare you to become a professional in the field.
 Web developers and designers are responsible for every bit of code and each modification that goes into making a website visually appealing, user-friendly, functional, and navigable.
 While some students go on to earn a bachelor's degree in web development or a related field, many jobs only require an associate degree—thus, the market offers a variety of job opportunities and room for advancement to graduates with a web developer associate degree.
 The BLS predicts a record-high job growth of 27% for web developers through 2024, as the demand for web development expertise in mobile and international ecommerce continues to rise.

-What are the best web development programs of 2020?
+What are the best web development programs?
 Here are our top 10:

 |1||Brigham Young University-Idaho||Rexburg, ID|